Physiotherapy and Cancer. Rehabilitation, Recovery and Palliative Care.

 You may be very fit and need support to feel confident for when you go back to work.

-If you have changes in sensation after chemo, some physio may help with balance.
+If you have changes in sensation after chemo, some physio may help with balance and function.

 If you have venous cording (this can look similar to cording or axillary web syndrome (AWS)) myofascial work may help to relieve this.